My tracking system

 Now I will tell about basics – how I train and what I consider most important in tracking.
 If we speak about training tracking, I think the worst misconception is this one, that a lot of the handlers want to teach tracking to their dogs.
 As all dogs know, how to use the nose and can track from the first weeks of their life already, and at the same time, no handler can track, this way of thinking (we teach the dogs to track) leads to many mistakes.
 Handlers mess up the things that dogs own by nature.
 These mistakes are creating conflict to the dogs, make the training unnecessarily complicated and slow down the training process considerably.

 Another problem rises from the situation, that many handlers are often somewhat afraid of moving on and making more demanding tracks to their dogs, so dogs are not used to track with stress and solve problems under stress.
 So if dogs come across a problem during the track, they start to behave hectic and do not try to solve the problem.
-Dog’s sense of smell, ability to concentrate and rely on his nose are all dependant of dog’s self-confidence and overall state of mind.
+Dog’s sense of smell, ability to concentrate and rely on his nose are all dependent of dog’s self-confidence and overall state of mind.
 So the dog who is not used to working under stress, can make mistakes even on a really easy track, as his senses are blocked because of his nerves.

-I start with puppies as soon as they arrive to their new home.
-As a first thing I try to create maximal motivation as quickly as possible and make the first image of tracking really positive for the dog.
-The most important thing in this step is to move on quickly.
-If you train too long in this manner (food in every step, very similar tracks), dog won’t develop and he gets used to the idea, that tracking is just eating from this particular kind of ground.
-Also there is a big risk that dog will be leaded by handler and will start to use his head (following handler’s instructions) instead of the nose.
-I prefer to move on quickly.
 But in this situation it is really important that the dog gets the right kind information at every level and that there will not be holes in the “road”.
 The meaning of the first step is to build motivation and create a positive picture.
 To achieve this, I start with three short tracks (30-40 steps) laid after little pauses.
 Food is in every step plus more food at the end.
-The first track is steps at once (no tunnel).
+The first track is steps at once (no tunnel or circle or square).
 I think that this is more honest towards the dog, if the track is as similar as possible to the one necessary in the future.
 Steps will be very small and there is just a little space between them, but anyhow they are steps.
 I also make corners already in first tracks.
 I like the puppy to feel, that track can turn, so he will be introduced to more real tracking right away.
 I take the puppy from the car, carry him to the starting pole and put him on the ground telling “track” and letting the dog move on.
 Usually in the first track the dog does not understand the meaning of the tracking.
 So I also help him.
 At the end I praise the puppy a lot and carry him back to the car.
 After 5 minutes I take the puppy again from the car and make second track and then after 5 more minutes comes the third time.
+This way the motivation is built up and dogs gets very sure picture what we do in the field.
 Usually one training is enough to reach the goal that is important in this step.
 When I work with the puppy, I always track with him from the first steps.
 I want to show him, that we are searching together and I am all the time with him.
 This is also important for the next step, when I start to introduce corrections in tracking.
 If necessary, I make also the second training with three tracks, but most often one time like this is enough.

 As I do not want the dog to consider my positive and negative signs as inseparable part of tracking, I try to start giving independence to dog as soon as possible.
 If you have made the start in the proper way, it is possible already around the same time (8-10th training).

 After the first 3-4 trainings I try to age the tracks more and go at once to 1-hour tracks.
 The purpose of this is to let the dog know, that this kind of smell also exists.
 Also, as there is less smell of the owner on the 1-hour track, this makes it clearer to the dog, that he should be following the scent of disturbed ground when working the track.
-If I make cross-tracks, then they are just 5-10 minutes old, so the dog can definitely smell the difference.
+I make cross-tracks, they are about 5-10 minutes old, so the dog can definitely smell the difference.
 As previously stated about corners, the cross-tracks are also introduced with food being near them to help the dog in the beginning.
 If dog goes to the cross-track, I am not correcting him first, but I letting the dog check this smell.
 Sometimes they decide to come back by themselves.
 But if the dog won’t come back, then I make the correction after being sure, that the dog really smelled the difference of the tracks.
 Dog must learn that he needs to control and analyze, not be like a robot, but on the same time he must be accurate enough.

 When the dog has done about 20 tracks, it has gone through a lot of the pieces of the final track, such as empty footsteps, corners, different grounds (also more difficult), crossing tracks and also different ages of the track.
 I also use more leash length while tracking and have the surface changing within the track (see videos).
 Of course it is very important to make things right.
 If handler moves forward too quickly or makes things in a wrong way, he can also make dog unsecure, lacking self-confidence; teach him to run or circle and wonder off from the track.
 So it is really important, that handler uses its voice, hands and leash correctly.
 Inappropriate praising or correcting or a lack of them at the right moment can have bad consequences.
 All these new and a little difficult tasks for the dog must be carried out in this way, that the motivation of the dog would not disappear, but increase all the time.
 Even correction can actually increase motivation, if it is done correctly and dog basically knows the process of activation from the negative feedback.
+My idea is, that the dog experience the track in age of the puppy not like a model, but that there is everything – corners, cross tracks, from one surface to other etc. So dog understands, that track is just a track.

 After puppy knows all basic things and works nicely on different surfaces I just start to build his self-confidence and give even more experience.
 As puppy’s ability to learn and analyze things is limited, I cannot move on with difficult and stressful tracks too quickly.
 But there is still really a lot of possibilities to develop the puppy and only limit is owner’s fantasy.
 So as next step I will start to work with dog’s self-confidence and right attitude on the track.
 It needs a lot of “playing” with different surfaces, grounds, lengths and schemas of the track.
 I always plan track in this way, that every part of it is playing certain role.
 This means, that for example, I put food just in these places, were I assume, that the dog will show the right attitude and state of mind when tracking.
 So food will be like a reward for this.
 To get the dog to the right state of mind, I use corners and different traps in the track.
 During the track I try to make the dog tracking in this way, that he would come to the trap or corner in the right way and I could use this element to change the mood of the dog.
 So element by element I guide the dog towards the right attitude and state of mind and at this point dog finds food.

-With young dogs it is necessary to make sure, that the tracks won’t be so difficult every time, that the dog would lose the fight against the track.
+With young dogs it is necessary to make sure, that the tracks won’t be so difficult every time, that the dog would loose the fight against the track.
 Dog must always win the track.
 That means that if one day there is a difficult track, then another day there has to be a recovery.
 But recovery is also not just doing a track, it must still have a certain idea inside.
-For example, track will be easier for the dog, if handler makes more corrections or if there is food at the more difficult places.
-A correction can also have this kind of influence to the dog, that it helps the dog and leads him to the right speed of tracking etc. So these recovery tracks can be for example working with left-right-left-right tracking technique.
+For example, track will be easier for the dog, if handler makes more negative feedback or if there is food at the more difficult places.
+A negative feedback can also have this kind of influence to the dog, that it helps the dog and leads him to the right speed of tracking etc. So these recovery tracks can be for example working with left-right-left-right tracking technique.
 This kind of track is easy enough to raise the motivation of the dog and at the same time we had little improvements in the technique.

 If it is obvious, that dog feels self-confident and knows the basics of the tracking, I start to build up more of the right attitude.
 Usually the dog’s age is over one year at this point.
 Right attitude means, that the dog must be worried about track.
 He must be motivated enough about reaching the end of the track, but at the same time he must be worried about losing the track.
 I build it up in this way, that I play a lot with the leash.
 The leash can be used different ways –